-This course covers fundamental marketing terminology, concepts and strategies including product development, consumer behavior, research, target markets, pricing, channels of distribution, promotion and marketing plans.
-A specific point of emphasis is new marketing trends in today's electronic commerce and social media environments.
+This course is designed to acquaint the student with the study of the marketing mix (product, price, promotion and distribution), consumer behavior, and the implication of marketing decisions.
+A specific point of emphasis is marketing in today's electronic commerce and social media environments.